Unbounded Largest Eigenvalue of Large Sample Covariance Matrices: Asymptotics, Fluctuations and Applications: Notations and main theorems

 \subsection{Main results}

 We now present the main results of this article.
-Theorems \ref{th:main_asympt} and \ref{th:main_fluct} describe the limiting behaviour and fluctuations of $\lmax(S_N)$ under generic assumptions.
+Recall that the asymptotic regime $N,n\to\infty$ (cf. \eqref{eq:asymptotic}) stands for Proposition \ref{prop:main_asympt} and Theorem \ref{th:main_fluct} describe the limiting behaviour and fluctuations of $\lmax(S_N)$ under generic assumptions.
 Theorem \ref{th:main_toepl} and Corollary \ref{th:process} specialize the previous results to Toeplitz covariance matrices and Gaussian long memory stationary processes.